faksam/sample-sqlite/README.md

 # sample-sqlite
-A simple sqlite schema to create database for a typing speed app
+A simple sqlite script to create database for a typing speed app